 I loved, loved, loved the yarn I used for the Glissade mittens.
 It was my first time using Brooklyn Tweed’s Arbor yarn and it’s a new favorite.
 Need some nice DK yarn?
 Check it out.
 The link takes you to Wool and Company, and they ship free to US locations, with NO minimum order!
 Arbor comes in many colors, but I knew I wanted greens, because this is a fiddlehead pattern after all!

 For the background color I chose Degas, which is a light tan.
 Then I chose five shades of green for each section of the pattern.
 Color names are: Dorado, Treehouse, Wreath, Lovat, and Parka, with Degas as the light color for the background.
 Very pretty yarn and colors, and a few are now discontinued.

 Whenever I put stitches on hold, I always have a tough time picking those stitches back up again.
 This time I put the thumb stitches on hold using two different strands of yarn.
 I’ll use a very small size needle to pick them up, which may help.
 Then I can slip them onto the correct size DPN.

 I have now reached halfway on the second mitten without doing the thumbs.
 I will do both thumbs last.
 These will not be done in time for the KAL with The Woolly Thistle, but I have already finished Glissade for that.

 I am very happy with this pattern and the colors I chose – Dorado, Treehouse, Wreath, Lovat and Parka, with .
 Even without a liner, the knitting is quite dense and should keep hands warm.

 Got some pictures today of my finished “Fiddlehead” mittens.
 I love the way they turned out.
 Fantastic yarn, good pattern (although chart printing is small – and the called for cast on takes forever – I didn’t do it), and best of all, they fit me perfectly!
 Those thumbs took some patience, but I am not used to doing colorwork.
 I’m also very happy with the colors.
-Possibly there will be a hat in the future to match in order to use up the rest of the yarn.
+Possibly I will knit a hat in the future to match in order to use up the rest of the yarn.